BSc International Management

-Courses offered in the MODULE Quantitative Methods:
+Courses offered in the field of Quantitative Methods:

 - Mathematics and Statistics I (LX)